jcholewa/Northcoders-News-back-end/README2.md

   * mocha
   * supertest

-This can be done by opening a terminal and typing:
+This can be done by opening an integrated terminal and typing:

 ```http
 npm i nodemon express mongoose chai chai-asserttype mocha supertest
 ```

-Once these steps are completed, you can run the tests, as described below, or open the project in a developer environment using the terminal command:
+Once these steps are complete, you can open the project in a developer environment using the terminal command:

 ```http
 npm run dev
 ```
-If you would like to seed the database in addition to running in developer mode, replace the above with the command:
+If you would like to seed the database prior to running the project in developer mode, replace the above with the command:

 ```http
 npm run seed:dev